 - Any fees, deposits, or charges incurred during the course of the event

-Failure to adhere to the guidelines, regulations, and policies that govern the use of classroom space may subject the sponsoring organization to future restrictions on reserving classroom space, such as deposit charges or restriction of privileges.
+Failure to adhere to the guidelines, regulations, and policies that govern the use of classroom space may subject the primary department contact to restrictions on future classroom reservations, such as deposit charges or restriction of privileges.

-At the time you place your reservation request in Astra Schedule you will be asked to provide the name and contact information for your event sponsor.
+At the time you place your reservation request in Astra you will be asked to provide the name and contact information for your department.

 Transfer, loan, or sublease your reservation